Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/drag-drop.md

 ## Customizing Text to be Dragged

 Sometimes it is useful to be able to customize the text, or objects, to be dragged.
-The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event fires before text is cut/copied to the clipboard and also before a drag occurs (see the [Clipboard Operations](clipboard-operations.md) topic for additional details).
+The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event is raised before text is cut/copied to the clipboard and also before a drag occurs (see the [Clipboard Operations](clipboard-operations.md) topic for additional details).

 In its event arguments, it passes the [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) that is to be dragged as well as the type of operation that will be performed.
-When the event fires, the [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) has already been initialized with @if (wpf winforms) {`DataFormats.UnicodeText` and `DataFormats.Text` entries}@if (winrt) {`StandardDataFormats.Text`} based on the current selection in the editor.
+When the event is raised, the [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) has already been initialized with @if (wpf winforms) {`DataFormats.UnicodeText` and `DataFormats.Text` entries}@if (winrt) {`StandardDataFormats.Text`} based on the current selection in the editor.
 The [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) can be modified to customize what is dragged.

-@if (wpf) {

-> [!NOTE]
-> The [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) interface is used instead of `IDataObject` partially because `IDataObject` will throw a security exception in most XBAP applications.
-[IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) is designed to use many of the same method signatures that `IDataObject` does and provides a consistent API across our supported platforms.

-}

-@if (winforms) {
+@if (wpf winforms) {

 > [!NOTE]
 > The [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) interface is used instead of `IDataObject`.
 [IDataStore](xref:@ActiproUIRoot.Controls.SyntaxEditor.IDataStore) is designed to use many of the same method signatures that `IDataObject` does and provides a consistent API across our supported platforms.